KvGeijer/My-Webpage/content/blog/multiqueue-introduction/index.md

 - [The Power of Choice in Priority Scheduling](https://dl.acm.org/doi/abs/10.1145/3087801.3087810) performs the first thorough analysis of the MultiQueue design, giving strong probabilistic guarantees on its rank errors.
 However, this analysis is only done for simplified sequential processes.
 - [Distibutionally Linearizable Data Structures](https://dl.acm.org/doi/10.1145/3210377.3210411) extends the analysis of the previous paper to also cover a subset of concurrent executions.
 It also coins the term _distributional linearizability_ for this type of randomized relaxation correctness condition.

 I hope these will give a good foundation for reading about the MultiQueue, and that these papers' _Related Work_ sections provide many more interesting papers to read.
-For example, the core choce-of-two idea of the MultiQueue was applied to FIFO queues in the paper [Performance, scalability, and semantics of concurrent FIFO queues](https://dl.acm.org/doi/abs/10.1007/978-3-642-33078-0_20) three years before the first MultiQueue paper was published.
+For example, the core choice-of-two idea of the MultiQueue was applied to FIFO queues in the paper [Performance, scalability, and semantics of concurrent FIFO queues](https://dl.acm.org/doi/abs/10.1007/978-3-642-33078-0_20) three years before the first MultiQueue paper was published.